ethsteel/pm/reports/hardforks/fusaka/Execution-Layer-Mainnet-Testing.md

 ## Summary

 - Test transactions will be sent to mainnet for each EIP using [EELS's `execute remote` command](https://eest.ethereum.org/main/running_tests/execute/remote/), with the exception of the EIPs in the next bullet point.
-- Approximately ~0.0001 Eth gas required for these tests.
+- Approximately ~0.0001 ETH gas required for these tests.

 ## EIPs